 During fiscal 2015, Sobeys performed a critical review of its excess distribution centre capacity, which identified restructuring opportunities that are expected to improve net earnings as a result of cost savings within its distribution network.
-As a result of the review, Sobeys has announced the closure of two distribution centres in Western Canada and a third in Ontario.
+As a result of the review, Sobeys announced the closure of two distribution centres in Western Canada and a third in Ontario.

-Subsequent to May 2, 2015, Sobeys made a successful bid to purchase a former Target Canada Co. warehouse in Rocky View, Alberta for \$50.0 million and closed this purchase on June 30.
-This facility will be retro-fitted for automation and when renovations are complete, it will have the capacity to efficiently distribute dry grocery products to stores in Alberta, Saskatchewan and part of Manitoba.
+In fiscal 2016, Sobeys purchased a former Target Canada Co. warehouse in Rocky View, Alberta for \$50.0 million.
+This facility is under construction to be retro-fitted for automation and when renovations are complete, it will have the capacity to efficiently distribute dry grocery products to stores in Alberta, Saskatchewan and part of Manitoba.